microsoft/coe-starter-kit/coe-cli/docs/cli-development/ebook.md

 #### Spell Check Process

-The [build.sh](../build.sh) make use of [mdspell](https://www.npmjs.com/package/markdown-spellcheck) to spell check the markdown files using US english (en-US).
+The [build.sh](../build.sh) makes use of [mdspell](https://www.npmjs.com/package/markdown-spellcheck) to spell check the markdown files using US english (en-US).

 The mdspell node application is installed inside the [cli-mdbook docker image](../dockerfile) and executed by the [build.ps1](../build.ps1).
 If you need to add an exclusion for a work you can add changes to [.spelling](../.spelling) file.
 Each word or phrase should be on a separate line.

 #### Grammar Checks

-The [LanguageTool](https://languagetool.org/) writing assistant uses the Java bases command line tool inside the docker image to perform duplication, grammar and typographical check using en-US.
+The [LanguageTool](https://languagetool.org/) writing assistant uses the Java bases command line tool inside the docker image to perform duplication, grammar and typographical checks using en-US.
 The language tool integration is implemented in [grammar.js](../grammar.js).
 The [grammar-ignore.txt](../grammar-ignore.txt) file contains a list of rules that will be ignored.

 #### E-Book Customization